Chayanon-Ninyawee/42-c-tester/README.md

 result = ft_strlen("hello").run()
 ```

-The number of arguments is checked before the C test is generated.
+The number of arguments is checked before the C test harness is generated.

 ______________________________________________________________________